dwctsai/stanford-code-in-place-2024/README.md

 ## Section Slides

-I was a Section Leader for Code in Place 2023 and 2024, leading a weekly section of students over Zoom.
-The course lasted 7 weeks and covered many topics in computer science and Python.
-In the live sections, we went over new concepts and worked through hands-on exercises.
+I am a Section Leader for Code in Place 2024, leading a weekly section of students over Zoom.
+The course lasts 6 weeks and covers many topics in computer science and Python.
+In the live sections, we go over new concepts and work through hands-on exercises.

 I created the slides in this repository for use in my weekly sections.